7 Best PA Speakers (May 2023)

 • Very good at all styles of music

-The KW153 is another one of QSC's top rated PA powered speakers, enjoying perfect ratings at almost all major retailers.
+The KW153 is another of QSC's top rated PA powered speakers, enjoying perfect ratings at almost all major retailers.

 Specifications